ShingoFukuyama/FFFGoogleSearchAutoCompleteTextFieldSample/README.md

 ![Preview](https://raw.githubusercontent.com/ShingoFukuyama/FFFGoogleSearchAutoCompleteTextFieldSample/master/ss.gif)

-This is a sample code to implement google's autocomplete feature on iOS.
+This is a sample code for implementing google's autocomplete feature on iOS.

-Any help and or corrections is welcome.
+Any help and or corrections are welcome.

 ## Require
 * [AFNetworking 2.3](https://github.com/AFNetworking/AFNetworking)